microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaGroupLifecyclePolicy.md

 ---
-external help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta online version:
+External help file: Microsoft.Graph.Entra.Beta-Help.xml Module Name: Microsoft.Graph.Entra.Beta
+Online version:
-schema: 2.0.0
+Schema: 2.0.0
 ---

 # Get-EntraBetaGroupLifecyclePolicy

 ## Synopsis
-retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory.
+Retrieves the properties and relationships of a groupLifecyclePolicies object in Azure Active Directory.
 If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## Syntax